 Screen printing is a multi-step process that begins with collecting and designing the artwork; burning each design into the screens; preparing each ink that is going to be used and finally to printing and curing.

 Screen printing starts with the Artwork.
-If the design has multiple coluors then separate positive films needs to be printed for all colours in black colour.
+If the design has multiple colors then separate positive films needs to be printed for all colors in black color.
 Then these separate films are adhered to separate screens, which has coating of emulsion for exposing.

 After that screens are exposed with UV light for a short period, burning the artwork into the emulsion.
 After exposing process film is removed, and screens are rinsed with water, washing away emulsion that has been exposed.

-Heat or UV curing process is used to dry and affix the printed ink to the garmenton.
+Heat or UV curing process is used to dry and affix the printed ink to the garment

 The best thing about screen printing is its versatility.
 It can work with any type and texture of material, and can work well with dozens of types of garments, such as t-shirts, bags, hats and other promotional products.